hamidarzani/hamidarzani.github.io/_pages/about.md

   - /about.html
 ---

 I am a second year Ph.D.
 Student in Operations Management and Statistics at [Rotman School of Management](https://www.rotman.utoronto.ca/), University of Toronto.
 My research interests lie in the span of queueing theory, data-driven algorithms, and optimizaiton with focuses on social operations management and healthcare applications.

-**Education**
+## Education
+* Ph.D in Operations Management and Statistics, Rotman School of Management, 2027 (expected)
+* M.S. in Management Sciences, University of Waterloo, 2022
+* B.S. in Industrial Engineering, Sharif University of Technology, 2019
+* B.S. in Electrical Engineering, Sharif University of Technology, 2019